Germain Hughes: International career

 Hughes made his senior international debut on 10 October 2012 in a 2–0 away defeat to Saint Kitts and Nevis in Caribbean Cup qualification, becoming the youngest player to represent Anguilla at 15 years old.
+Ever since their 5–0 loss against Guatemala in the Nations League, he had been the captain of the team.

+In June 2025, Germain Hughes became Anguilla's most-capped player, having made 36+ appearances for the national team.